-Governance Arrangements (relates to all except Pension Funds)
+1. Governance Arrangements (relates to all except Pension Funds)

-- 1. The Minister is responsible for the development of investment strategy for States Funds, these Strategies are outlined in this document.
-In line with the requirement of the Law, as soon as practical after the Minister has prepared the investment strategy, or any review of it, the Minister must present it to the States. - 1.1 The Treasurer of the States ("the Treasurer") is responsible for ensuring that any investments so made are properly managed, controlled and accounted for, in accordance with the investment strategy. - 1.2 To achieve this, the Treasurer is empowered to appoint any investment managers required by virtue of the investment strategy; and may appoint such other suitably qualified and experienced investment managers, custodians, agents, investment advisers and other persons as the Treasurer considers necessary or convenient to enact the investment strategy. - 1.3 The Minister and Treasurer have a range of powers and responsibilities relating to Treasury matters provided for through the Finance Law and associated Regulations.
+- 1.1 The Minister is responsible for the development of investment strategy for States Funds, these Strategies are outlined in this report.
+In line with the requirements of the Law, as soon as is practicable after the Minister has prepared the investment strategy, or any review of it, the Minister must present it to the States. - 1.2 The Treasurer of the States ("the Treasurer") is responsible for ensuring that any investments so made are properly managed, controlled and accounted for, in accordance with the investment strategy. - 1.3 To achieve this, the Treasurer is empowered to appoint any investment managers required by virtue of the investment strategy; and may appoint such other suitably qualified and experienced investment managers, custodians, agents, investment advisers, and other persons, as the Treasurer considers necessary or convenient to enact the investment strategy. - 1.4 The Minister and Treasurer have a range of powers and responsibilities relating to Treasury matters provided for through the Public Finances (Jersey) Law 2005 and associated Regulations.
 The Treasury Advisory Panel ("TAP") is established by the Minister to provide advice on discharging these responsibilities and exercising relevant powers.
-The primary focus of the Panel is to advise on matters relating to investment, and specifically in the provision of oversight of the CIF. - 1.4 The full duties, responsibilities and rights of the TAP are detailed within their Terms of Reference, which are available online.
+The primary focus of the Panel is to advise on matters relating to investment, and specifically in the provision of oversight of the CIF. - 1.5 The full duties, responsibilities and rights of the TAP are detailed within their Terms of Reference, which are available online.

-Investment Policies
+2. Investment Policies

-1.5 Investment Advice
+2.1 Investment Advice